fakela/documentation/tutorials/invoice-ocr.md

 - Supplier identification number (SIRET, EIN, VAT number...)
 - Supplier name
 - Taxes details
-- Total amount including taxes etc
+- Total amount including taxes

 ## Set up the API
 1. You'll need to get an invoice.
 This can be a recently received invoice or you can google for [free invoice samples](https://www.google.com/search?q=invoice) that you can download to test with.
 Alternatively, you can use the sample invoice provided below.
 ![sample invoice](https://files.readme.io/a74eaa5-c8e283b-sample_invoice.jpeg)

-2. Log into your Mindee account and access your Invoice API dashboard by clicking the **Invoice API** card.
+2. Log into your [Mindee account](https://platform.mindee.com/login) and access your Invoice API dashboard by clicking the **Invoice API** card.
 ![invoice receipts API card on the right](https://files.readme.io/f111f5b-Screenshot_2021-12-02_at_18.05.20.png "set up api")

 3. On the left navigation, click on **API Keys** to create an API key.